matomugo60/matomugo60/README.md

 - 🔭 I’m currently working on JavaScript, React and Ruby on Rails
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning Redux and TypeScript
 - 👯 I’m looking to collaborate on writing frontend code
 - 🤔 I’m looking for help with optimizing the code that I write
 - 💬 Ask me about anything actually